List of Produce 48 contestants: Group Battle Performances (Episode 3–4)

 Bold denotes the person who picked the team members.
 Sakura Miyawaki chose her team first, and 14 other captains were randomly selected to choose their members afterwards.
+Team "SNACK" was made up of contestants who were left over and not picked.

 Position Evaluation Performances (Episode 6–7)

 Each contestant chose to perform in either the Vocal/Rap or Dance position on a particular song, starting with Noe Yamada, who ranked #14 in the previous episode.
 The top 12 from the previous episode were then allowed to choose a filled group and replace the lowest-ranking contestant, forcing them to choose a mystery song for either Vocal/Rap (BoA's "Merry Chri") or Dance (Jax Jones's "Instruction").
 The top contestant for each song received a 5,000 vote bonus, while the top contestant among all Vocal/Rap songs and the top contestant among all Dance songs received a 100,000 vote bonus.
 For the Vocal/Rap position, final rankings of only several girls were shown.
 Also, the number of votes received by "Merry Chri" team members was not posted.